laravel/forge-sdk/README.md

 $forge->runRecipe($recipeId, array $data);
 ```

-On a Recipe Instance you may also call:
+On a Recipe instance you may also call:

 ```php
 $recipe->update(array $data);